walmartlabs/lumbar-loader/README.md

 This mixin adds the following backbone events to the loader object:

  * `load:start` : Emitted at the start of a module load.
 The module name is passed as the first parameter.
  * `load:end` : Emitted after all resources have been loaded for a given module.
-The module name is passed as the first parameter.
+The loader is passed as the first parameter.

 ### Module Load Performance Mixin